bethlemmons/Programming-Journey/Web Developer Bootcamp/Section 12 CSS Frameworks Bootstrap.md

 		-->You can add numbers for updates to this.
 9. [Alerts]
 		-->They are dismissable
 10. [Grid System] --> Helps with responsive layouts and resizing.
 It only works inside a container class.
 Must create row with the class of row.
+There are different breakpoints/sizes that have already been predefined in bootstrap.
+	--> Responsive images: the class="img-fluid" creates images that are responsive to size.
+It scales with the parent element.
+11. [Helper Classes used in Bootstrap] -->align-items-end: sets all the items in that class to align at the bottom or end of the longest item.
+Can use start/center/end.